hockeydave/nextJSAssessment/SETUP.md

 ### Using Docker + VSCode + Remote Container extension

-Open the root of this project in VS Code.
+Open the root of this project in VS (MS Visual Studio) Code.
 If it is not already installed, you will be prompted to install the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

 Once installed, VS Code will recognize a dev container configuration (in `./.devcontainer`) and ask to open the project in a container (which you should do!):

 ![VS Code reopen in container prompt](./README-assets/vs-code-open-in-container-prompt.png)

-You can also open the command pallete (`CMD/CTRL + SHIFT + P`) and select `Remote-Containers: Reopen in Container`
+You can also open the command pallet (`CMD/CTRL + SHIFT + P`) and select `Remote-Containers: Reopen in Container`

 ![VS Code reopen in container command](./README-assets/vs-code-reopen-incontainer.png)

 After opening the project in a container you can access a shell inside the running Docker container (with `node` and `yarn` installed) using the built-in Terminal.

+#### Install Storybook for testing
+    npx storybook@latest init
+    npm run storybook

 #### Install npm modules

-Open a new Terminal in VS Code and run:
+Open a new Terminal window in VS Code and run:

     yarn install